walterhiggins/WMPJS/book-outline.md

 * org.bukkit.event.weather
 * org.bukkit.event.world

 In each of these packages you'll find dozens of event types and each event type is different.
-So when we register for an event using one of the *events* module's functions we can be guaranteed that when that type of event occurs in the game, our callback will be executed and will be passed as a parameter, the event that was fired.
+So when we register for an event using one of the *events* module's functions we can be guaranteed that when that type of event occurs in the game, our callback will invoked with the event as a parameter.

 ### The events module and event packages
 The *events* module has hundreds of functions - one for each event type - and was designed to make event registration discoverable at the server or in-game prompt.
 If you type `events.` then press TAB at the server prompt you will see all 150 plus event registration functions.
 Each function lets you register for one type of event.

 The *events.projectileHit()* function lets you register for events of type *org.bukkit.event.entity.ProjectileHitEvent*; the *events.playerJoin()* function lets you register for events of type *org.bukkit.event.player.PlayerJoinEvent* and so on.
 The *events.projectileHit()*, *events.playerJoin()* and most other *events* functions are short-hand functions.
 The function names are *deliberately* short to save typing and to make playing with events at the command prompt easier.
-There's another function you should know about if you ever need to register for events which are not part of the Bukkit Standard - e.g. events provided by other plugins.
+There's another function you should know about if you ever need to register for events which are not part of the standard Bukkit API - for example: events provided by other plugins.

 ### The events.on() function
 The *events.on()* function lets you register for an event of *any* type.
 It takes 2 parameters: